Septic Tank Conversion Units

 Septic tank conversion units are the answer for failing septic tanks

 The septic tank becomes the primary settlement tank and you add on the missing biozone and final settlement zone in the form of a small conversion unit.
 This unit is connected to the septic tank's outlet and the effluent that it discharges is clean enough to go directly to a watercourse within the E.A.
-General Binding Rules These units are available as gravity discharge or as pumped outlet discharge if you need a higher discharge level.
+General Binding Rules.
+These units are available as gravity discharge or as pumped outlet discharge if you need to discharge uphill from the unit.

 There are distinct advantages in placing septic tanks in front of any sewage treatment unit as they intercept all slowly degradable items such as tampons, baby wipes, etc. which can cause problems in some sewage treatment systems.